 On day two, there are more slot canyons to be explored.
 On the Arizona side at mile 53.5, look for ruins of a homestead built for workers who gauged river levels.
 Here, you also can see the cliffside catwalks and a cable car that carried them to the gauging station on the Nevada side of the river.

 On the final stretch to Willow Beach, mile 52, look for Canvasbacks, coots, and other waterfowl.
 This is a good place to end your kayak trip, with arrangements already made for transportation back to Boulder City, or wherever you are headed next.

-This article was first published in Arizona Highroads in May/June 2015.
+This article was first published in Arizona Highroads in May/June 2015 and updated in February 2019.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.